 First-year marketing budget: 8-12% of revenue initially, declining to 3-5% as practice establishes.

-• Expensive brand campaigns before you have patients to serve
+Avoid: Long-term advertising contracts.
+Expensive brand campaigns before you have patients to serve.
+Marketing that cannot be tracked.

-New practices have less leverage, but still negotiate:
+New practices have less use, but still negotiate:

 Track progress against these benchmarks: